Erligang culture: Zhengzhou

 Later investigations showed that the Erligang site was part of an ancient city surrounded by a roughly rectangular wall with a perimeter of about 7 km.
 The walls were of rammed earth construction, a technique dating back to Chinese Neolithic sites of the Longshan culture (c.
 3000).
 It has been estimated that the walls would have been 20 m wide at the base, rising to a height of 8 m.
 Large workshops were located outside the city walls, including a bone workshop, a pottery workshop and two bronze vessel workshops.
 The modern city sits on the remains of the Erligang city, rendering archaeological excavations impossible.
 Therefore, most of the information about the culture comes from studying other Erligang sites.

 Panlongcheng

 The large site at Panlongcheng, on the Yangtze River in Hubei, is currently the largest excavated site associated with the Erligang culture.
 It was discovered in 1954, and excavated in 1974 and 1976.

-Since Zhengzhou lacked local access to the component metals of bronze, sites like Panlongcheng were probably used to secure distant metal resources.
+Since Zhengzhou lacked local access to copper and tin for making bronze, sites like Panlongcheng were probably used to secure distant metal resources.
 A large number of bronze wares were found in Panlong City.
 Through carbon dating of wood samples unearthed from Tonglu Mountain in Dazhi, Hubei and Tongling Mining and Metallurgical Site in Ruichang, Jiangxi, comparisons were made between the bronze wares unearthed in Panlongcheng City and Tonglu Mountain.
 The mineral elements of Panlongcheng bronzes were found to be the same as those of Tonglushan, which indicates that the copper of Panlongcheng originated from Tonglushan.